cumberland-terraform/orchestrate-build/README.md

 }
 ```
 **NOTE**: `platform` is a parameter for *all* **Cumberland Cloud** modules.
 For more information about the `platform`, in particular the permitted values of the nested fields, refer to the platform module documentation.
-The following section goes into more detail regarding the `sg` variable.
+The following section goes into more detail regarding the `build` variable.
 on goes into more detail regarding the `build` variable.

 ### Parameters